Intralocus sexual conflict: Examples

 In the Ibiza wall lizard (Podarcis pityusensis), intralocus sexual conflict exist over color.
 In this species, color is used as a signal of male fighting ability.
 Males that are more brightly colored are perceived as better fighters.
 As lizards in this species age, they become larger and more colorful.
 During mating seasons, males will typically compete for females and resources by fighting with each other.
 Males will select opponents based on the intensity of the color of their opponent's coat.
 Females of this species also possess brightly colored coats.
 This trait is detrimental for females, since being colorful makes them more conspicuous to males and predators.
 However, in males, being colorful helps males win fights and increases their reproductive success.

 Another example can be seen in the features of the soay sheep (Ovis aries) horns, and the length of the serin finch's (Serinus serin) tail.
 Males that possess larger horns or longer tails in these species have higher success during male competition and increased reproductive success.
 However, these features require a great deal of energy for females to possess and do not benefit females in any significant way.

+In Drosophila (D. melanogaster), direct evidence from knockdown of somatic expression of 125 genes reveals approximately 60% of these genes with strong or very strong conflicts between beneficial males and detrimental females.
+Meanwhile, approximately a quart of genes exhibit sexual conflict more often between beneficial females and detrimental males when germline expression are silences.
+In-depth genetic analyses of young genes, Apollo and Artemis, in D. melanogaster that were generated 0.2 million years ago through tandem duplication revealed co-evolution of complementary sexual conflicts with signals of resolution in both sequence divergence and functional evolution of species-specific gametogenesis genetic components.

 Intralocus genetic differences between males and females have been identified in a variety of fish species using RAD sequencing, including gulf pipefish and deacon rockfish.
 It has been hypothesised that some of the loci in deacon rockfish may be examples of intralocus sexual conflict but their function and evolutionary significance is currently uncertain.